dparker730/dparker730/README.md

 ## Hi there 👋

-I'm Dan — a computer science graduate and Marine Corps veteran transitioning into software development.
+I'm Dan — a CS grad and USMC vet transitioning into software development.
-I enjoy building practical, real-world applications with modern web and cloud technologies.
+I enjoy building practical, real-world apps to simplify my life.

 ### 🔭 Current Projects
 - **Detcoins** – A two-sided marketplace for Marines to buy and sell unit merchandise.